tmcgill/youtube-caption-audit/README.md

 # YouTube Caption Audit
 This application checks all public videos in a given YouTube channel and reports back which videos do not have human-created closed captions.
 All required code is contained in a single file for ease of sharing and distribution.
+Run this in whatever environment(s) permitted by your API key.
 ## Usage
 Enter your API key and YouTube channel ID and click 'Check videos'.
 ### Presets